Mono-Co/project-one-team3/README.md

 Data Visualisation:

 The hvplot.pandas and matplotlib.pyplot libraries are used to create both static and interactive charts that show the trend of stock prices and trading volume.
-Several data visualization techniques are utilized, including histograms, scatter plots, and line charts.
+Several data visualization techniques are utilized, including box plots, scatter plots, and line charts.
-A script to calculate percentage change in closing price, and outputs the price for a specific company was generated Statistical Analysis:
+A script to calculate percentage change in closing price, and outputs the price for a specific company was generated

+Statistical Analysis:

 Statistical measures such as percentage change in stock prices are calculated to assess the performance of each stock.

 Usage:

-Install all the necessary dependencies are installed in the python environment.
+1.Install all the necessary dependencies are installed in the python environment using 'pip install -r requirements.txt'..
-Use the supplied Python script to run the stock data extraction and analysis.
+2.Use the supplied Python script to run the stock data extraction and analysis.
+3.Export CSV files containing the collected data for furthe analysis, visualization, and interpretation.
+The data will be exported to the output_data.
-Review the generated plots and insights to understand the performance of each stock.
+4.Review the generated plots and insights to understand the performance of each stock.

 Conclusion:

-This project provides valuable insights on how various companies listed on the Nasdaq exchange are performing in the stock market.
-Investors can use historical stock price data analysis and visualization of key metrics to make well-informed decisions regarding their investment strategies.
+This project offers insightful information about the stock market performance of the seven companies listed above that are listed on the Nasdaq exchange.
+Investors can make well-informed decisions about their investing plans by using historical stock price data analysis and key metrics visualization.